emqx/flowsdk/README.md

 # flowSDK

-FlowSDK is a safty-first messaging system SDK, used to build any service nodes in messaging systems that are predictable in behavior, observable, and flexible in operations, such as
+FlowSDK is a safty-first messaging system SDK, it runs in your app and can be used to build any service nodes in messaging systems that are predictable in behavior, observable, and flexible in operations, such as

 - clients
 - servers